 - onion powder

-- refined coconut oil (for frying)
+- refined coconut oil or other neutral oil (for frying)

 - FIRST, MAKE THE YOLK: Get a large pot of water boiling and add your peeled and diced veggies.
 Boil for 15 minutes or until veggies are fork tender.
 Strain the veggies, reserving the water in a large bowl, and add them to a food processor.
 Add the remainder of the yolk ingredients to the food processor including 1/4 cup of the reserved water.
 Blend until smooth.
 Taste and adjust flavors as necessary.

 - THEN, MAKE THE EGG WHITES: Drain your tofu and slice it into four 1/2-inch-thick rectangles*.
 Use the top of a wide-mouth mason jar or circular cookie cutter to cut the tofu into circles about the size of a fried egg.
 See notes for ideas on what to do with the scraps**.

 - NEXT, STUFF THE EGGS: Load a flavor injector with the yolk mixture and carefully pierce the side of the tofu circle with it.
 You want the tip of the injector to reach just past the middle of the circle without piercing the other side.
 From here, what you’re trying to do is create a pocket for the yolk while keeping the injection site as small as possible.
 With that in mind, VERY carefully move the injector back and forth, making sure you keep it level.
 Tilt it to one side and repeat this back and forth motion, then tilt to the other and repeat again.
 Then, carefully inject the yolk into the tofu.
 Do this very slowly and stop as soon as you see a lump form in the tofu.